jihuayu/vscode-clangd/README.md

 Clangd has used VS Code native l10n API.
 You can contribute according to [VS Code doc](https://github.com/microsoft/vscode-l10n?tab=readme-ov-file#vscodel10n).

 We make a script to help you export l10n strings.
-You can run `node ./script/x.py <lang>` to generate your localization file easier.
+You can run `node ./script/x.py <lang>` after build the project to generate your localization file easier.